MEET THE RONIN TEAM

 David Taro Libertson is the president and second-generation owner of Ronin Gallery.
 Since assuming responsibility for the gallery in 2012, he has stressed three priorities: curatorial excellence, accessibility and education.
 By combining traditional gallery charm with innovative digital marketing, he aims to create a personal art experience for each and every collector, whether online or in the gallery.

 David received his MBA from Boston University, where he graduated with high honors.
-A graduate of The College of William and Mary, he remains an active alumnus and sits on the Board of Directors of the Muscarelle Museum of Art.
-He hosts regular seminars on Japanese art for both NYU and Columbia University.
+A graduate of The College of William and Mary, he remains an active alumnus and served two terms on the Board of Directors of the Muscarelle Museum of Art.
+He has hosted seminars on Japanese art for numerous universities and institutions, including both NYU and Columbia University.
 He is a member of the Japanese Art Society of America and Ukiyo-e Dealers Association of Japan.
-David is also an active investor with a portfolio that ranges from biotech to real estate.
-When not in the gallery, David can be found skiing, scuba diving or traveling around the globe.
-He has already visited over 70 countries.

 Travis joined Ronin Gallery in 2013.
-He is in charge of graphic design, ranging from catalog layout to digital ad kits, and logistics.
-Born and raised in Seattle, Travis completed his undergraduate work in International Communication and Japanese at the University of Washington and Aoyama Gakuin University.
-Upon graduation, Travis returned to Japan to teach English near Nikko.
-In his free time, Travis studies Japanese calligraphy and nagauta-style shamisen.
+He is in charge of marketing, visual design and creative content.
+In addition, he oversees exhibition design as well as digital systems administration.
+Born and raised in Seattle, Travis completed his undergraduate work in International Communication and Japanese at the University of Washington and a Master's in design for social impact at Paris College of Art.

 Want to join our team?

-Former Ronin Gallery team members have gone on to start their own galleries and lead major institutions.
-We are always looking for talented individuals who share our passion for the art.
-Contact us at firstname.lastname@example.org to learn about internship opportunities.
+We’re always looking for talented individuals who share our passion for the art.
+Contact us at email@example.com to learn about open opportunities.